irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 ![SHA256_init](/public/ghidra-processor/img/disasm2_sha256_init.png)

-We will have a much to do...
+We still have much more to do...

-More improvements: Memory operations
+More instructions: Memory operations
 ------------------------------------
 TODO

-More improvements: Function entry and return
+More instructions: Function entry and return
 --------------------------------------------
 TODO

-Function calls and branches
+More instructions: Function calls and branches
 ---------------------------
 TODO

 References
 ==========